braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/inapp_messages.md

 ## Test Displaying a Sample In-App Message

-Follow the steps below to test a sample In-App Message.
+Follow the steps below to test a sample in-app message.

 1. Set an active user in the React application by calling `ReactAppboy.changeUserId('your-user-id')` method.
 2. Head to **Campaigns** and follow [this guide][5] to create a new **In-App Messaging** campaign.
 3. Compose your test in-app messaging campaign and head over to the **Test** tab.
-Add the same *user-id* as the test user and `Send Test`.
+Add the same `user-id` as the test user and click **Send Test**.
 You should be able to launch an in-app message on your device shortly.

 ![In-App Messaging Campaign Test][6]

 A sample implementation of this is contained in AppboyProject, within the [React SDK][7].
 Additional Android implementation samples are contained in the [Android SDK][8].
 Additional iOS implementation samples are contained in the [iOS SDK][9].

-[1]: {{site.baseurl}}/developer_guide/platform_integration_guides/android/in-app_messaging/customization/#setting-a-custom-manager-listener
+[1]: {{site.baseurl}}/developer_guide/platform_integration_guides/android/in-app_messaging/customization/#custom-manager-listener
 [2]: {{site.baseurl}}/developer_guide/platform_integration_guides/android/in-app_messaging/customization/#step-1-implement-an-in-app-message-manager-listener
 [3]: {{site.baseurl}}/developer_guide/platform_integration_guides/ios/in-app_messaging/customization/#core-in-app-message-controller-delegate
 [4]: {{site.baseurl}}/developer_guide/platform_integration_guides/ios/in-app_messaging/customization/#custom-handling-in-app-message-display